Flane-K/OptionPricing/README.md

 # 📈 Option Pricing Visualizer

-This Streamlit web app provides an interactive visualization of Call and Put option pricing using the Black-Scholes model.
+This Streamlit web app provides an interactive visualization of Call and Put option pricing using Black-Scholes model, Binomial Model and Monte Carlo Simulations.
 It includes 3D surface plots, heatmaps, and customizable cross-sectional charts to explore how option prices and Greeks respond to market parameters.

 ## 🚀 Features